ibm-cloud-docs/pattern-agentic-ai/reference-architecture.md

 - **Supporting services**: This includes the ecosystem of supporting services for overall security, compliance, secure devops application lifecycle and services that enable routine operational management for the agent AI system and its dependencies.
     These services are available as multi-tenant SaaS services on IBM Cloud.

 Based on above considerations and the enabling IaaS, PaaS, SaaS service combinations, multiple architectural patterns for deploying an agentic AI system are possible.

+###### Common architectural patterns
-The common patterns for agentic AI on IBM Cloud include:
+The common architectural patterns for agentic AI on IBM Cloud include:

 - **Pattern 1: Minimal - Shared GPUs**: Refer to this for getting started with agentic AI, basic experimentation, development, PoCs etc.
 - **Pattern 2: Small/Medium - Shared GPUs**: Refer to this for small/medium size production agentic AI workloads, where the organization wants convenience and does not want deep control over generative AI infrastructure and platform.